jocelynalsdorf/blog-angular/README.md

 Jocelyn Alsdorf

 <h3>Description:</h3>
 This app allows a user to enter a bad day post, see all other bad day posts and comment on individual bad day posts.
-The goal of the app was to practice using grunt as a task runner to complie my js and sass.
+The goal of the app was just to practice using grunt as a task runner to compile my JavaScript and SASS.

 <h2>Dependencies:</h2>